 Mastering Table Relationships in SQL Server

 Welcome to week 2 Day 3 of the Database Decoded series!
 Now that you’ve learned to insert, update, and delete data safely, let’s dive into one of the most powerful concepts in databases: table relationships.
-Today, we’ll explore how to link tables using primary and foreign keys and combine data with INNER JOIN
+Today, we’ll explore how to link tables using primary and foreign keys and combine data with INNER JOIN.

 Why Relationships Matter